-- WLS installed a PC Reservation System and Print Mgt. system for the pubic computers as well as a coin box for accepting payment for printing.
+- WLS installed a PC Reservation System and Print Management system for the pubic computers as well as a coin box for accepting payment for printing

-- Participated in Poetry Westchester!: The Poem You Want to Writespring and fall Adult Poetry Workshop with Poets House for adults and teens.
-The difficulty of anagrams : a Poetry Westchester! anthology, Pelham Poetry: a Poetry Westchester! teen anthology, and Twisted balance : a Poetry Westchester! anthology, 3 anthologies of poems written by participants added to the collection.
+- Participated in Poetry Westchester!: The Poem You Want to Write and Adult Poetry Workshop with Poets House for adults and teens.
+The difficulty of anagrams : a Poetry Westchester! anthology, Pelham Poetry: a Poetry Westchester! teen anthology, and Twisted balance : a Poetry Westchester! anthology written by participants added to the collection.
 Poetry Westchester! was funded by the Westchester Library System (WLS) through the Westchester County Board of Legislators.

-- Participated in Creative Aging in Our Communities developed by Lifetime Arts, Inc. In co-junction with the Pelham Art Center sponsored Reflections on a Lifetime: Writing and College, funded through a grant from the Helen Andrus Benedict Foundation to WLS in partnership with Lifetime Arts, Inc. and the Friends of the Library.
+- Participated in Creative Aging in Our Communities developed by Lifetime Arts, Inc. In conjunction with the Pelham Art Center, sponsored Reflections on a Lifetime: Writing and Collage, funded through a grant from the Helen Andrus Benedict Foundation to WLS in partnership with Lifetime Arts, Inc. and the Friends of the Library.

-- Electrified the Reference table to support laptop use.
+- Installed electrical outlets to the reference table to support laptop use

-- The Library completed the Library Construction Grant for the basement water intrusion prevention project with the installation of a generator, three sump pumps in the basement with a backflow preventer and pop-up relief valve in the ground on the Colonial Ave. lawn.
-In addition, 2 concrete vapor barriers were poured in 2 areas in the basement.
+- The Library completed the Library Construction Grant to prevent basement water intrusion with the installation of a generator and three sump pumps in the basement

 - JLP initiates a Puppet Workshop program for grade school-age children Aesop comes to Town.
 Based on Aesop fables, children created puppets and put on a skit based on the tales.